VladimirKhil/SIStatisticsService/README.md

 Service for collecting SIGame games and packages statistics.

-Service accept game and package info.
-It returns information about latest finished games and overall game statistic for some platform.
+Service accepts game and package info.
+It returns information about latest finished games and overall game statistic for some platform and language.

 # Build